10 Amazing Things To Do in Baños, Ecuador

 This tour is only 5 hours long and costs around $30.
 If you would rather purchase it in person then I would suggest talking to the reception at your accommodation in Baños.

 Baños is considered the adventure capital of Ecuador and I can see why.
-There is so much nature to explore and things to do that you will never want to leave Baños.
+There is so much nature to explore and that you will never want to leave Baños.
 With its ease of access from Quito, many adventurers flock here.
 I highly recommend this location to anyone who wants to visit Ecuador.
-I’m going to have to come back soon to make up for lost time and fill out this blog more.
+I must return soon to make up for lost time and fill out this blog more.